DarkCoderSc/SubSeven/README.md

 You must then tell Delphi Compiler where to find the source code of each components (see: https://docwiki.embarcadero.com/RADStudio/Sydney/en/Installing_Component_Packages).

+⚠️ **Import Notice**: Latest version of Delphi now supports HDPI for their IDE.
+Use Delphi IDE non-HDPI mode to open and compile the project.
+The HDPI IDE is completely bugged and will destroy the UX of the SubSeven Project.

 ## Screen Shots of the Viewer

 ### Main Window (Viewer)